shaloo/docs.arcana/docs/onboard-validators.md

 * Use node monitoring tools.
 We plan to support [Prometheus](https://prometheus.io/) in the future, which will allow partners to monitor their nodes using the Grafana dashboard.

-* Communicate any issues with the Arcana team on the DKG Slack channel.
+* Communicate any issues with the {{config.extra.arcana.company_name}} team on the DKG Slack channel.

 * Provide feedback and suggestions.